grepwood/dos32a/README.md

-DOS/32 Advanced DOS Extender, version 9.1.2+
+DOS/32 Advanced DOS Extender

-Contents:
-  1.0 - Synopsis
-  2.0 - System Requirements
-  3.0 - Release Notes
-  4.0 - FAQ

-1.0 - Synopsis
+Synopsis
 ==============
 This is a DOS extender which is mostly a suitable drop-in replacement for DOS4GW.
 It allows software to run in protected mode while in DOS.

-2.0 - System Requirements
+System requirements
 =========================
 I don't know.
 DOS32A SDK claims the following is a minimum:
 - IBM PC compatible computer